gomorpheus/morpheus-docs/release_notes/compatibility.rst

 Breaking Changes
 ================

 - Appliance: OS: Ubuntu 14.04 has reached its end of life (EOL) and is no longer supported as a Morpheus Appliance Host Operating System.
 Any |morpheus| Appliance running on 14.04 must be upgraded to 16.04, 18.04 or 20.04 BEFORE upgrading to 4.2.1+.
-Upgrades on 14.04 will not succeed.
+Upgrades on 14.04 will not succeed
-- Clouds: VirtualBox, VirtuSteam, and MetaCloud Cloud Types are no longer supported or available.
+- Clouds: VirtualBox, VirtuSteam, and MetaCloud Cloud Types are no longer supported or available
 - Puppet: |morpheus| integration now supports version 6+.
-Puppet versions prior to 6 are no longer supported.
+Puppet versions prior to 6 are no longer supported
-- Tasks: Python: Virtual environment are now used for Python Tasks. **Note:** ``virtualenv`` is required on all Appliance App nodes. ``pip install virtualenv``.
+- Tasks: Python: Virtual environment are now used for Python Tasks. **Note:** ``virtualenv`` is required on all Appliance App nodes: ``pip install virtualenv``

 |morpheus| Application OS
 =========================

 .. important:: Existing Appliances on 14.04 must upgrade to 16.04 or 18.04 PRIOR to upgrading to v4.2.1.

-The Morpheus Application can be installed on the following Operating System versions:

 .. list-table:: **Supported Appliance Operating Systems**
    :widths: auto